rapid7/r7insight_docker/README.md

 If you don't use `-a` a default ``host=`uname -n` `` value will be added.

+You can pass the `--no-secure` flag if you want your logs to be sent to the Insight Platform un-encrypted.

 You can also filter the containers for which the logs/stats are forwarded with: